-Christopher is a full-time professional Bharatanatyam performer based in Chennai, India. he is regarded as one of the front liners of his generation having performed extensively within India and globally.
+Christopher is a full-time professional Bharatanatyam performer, regarded as one of the front liners of his generation having performed extensively within India and globally.
 His roots in dance reach back to Perth, Australia learning under his paternal aunt Jayalakshmi Raman, raised in a family that were passionate supporters of the arts

 His love of dance brought Christopher to Kalakshetra, during the tenure of Leela Samson as Director - he graduated with a first-class post-graduate diploma in 2011, he later joined Leela Samsons Spanda Dance company 2012- 2017, performing, touring & learning under the renowned dancer